 This way, the developer team does not have to redevelop and test those functionalities again and again.
 Also, if there are any errors or bugs in those modules, your developer will solve the error in that module at once and it will solve the issues for all the other modules that were using that functionality.

 This reduces the lead time drastically and improves the maintainability of the code.

-The idea is to improve the performance of the application, thus reducing the usage of resources.
+The idea is to improve the performance of the application, thus optimising the usage of resources.
 With fewer operating resources needed, the application reduces the overall risks associated with application development and improves usability as well as the cost-effectiveness of developing the application.

-When you are creating an efficient code, you need to make sure that there is no unnecessary code in the algorithm.
+When you are creating efficient code, you need to make sure that there is no unnecessary code in the algorithm.
 Apart from this, you should use optimal memory as well as non-volatile storage capabilities.
 Reusing the components is one of the best ways to increase code efficiency.

 Finally, designing an algorithm that matches the flow that you have designed can also increase efficiency.